Granata-R/DOT-IOT-Log-Explorer/README.md

 On the right panels, you can see the bars showing the mean raw or filtered scores during time window and behavioral epochs, according to main GUI.

 ## 3.4 Unit explorer module
 The unit explorer module (still in development) is designed for the analysis of place cell activity.
-It is possible to plot the spike activity in space and compute the distribution of single unit activity.
+It is possible to plot the spike activity (Fig. 3.4.a) in space and compute the distribution of single unit activity.

 # 4 Results averaging
 The results module has the aim to get all the outputs from single experiments, average them, and perform some simple statistical test.